-In North America vacuum cleaner manufacturers often state the vacuum’s current in amperes (for example, ’12 amps’) and in order to get wattage that must be multiplied by the line voltage (110V).
-So, ’12 amps’ vacuum cleaner consume around 1300W of electrical energy.
+In North America vacuum cleaner manufacturers often state the vacuum’s current in amperes (for example, ’12 amps’) and in order to get wattage that must be multiplied by the line voltage (120V).
+So, ’12 amps’ vacuum cleaners consume around 1440W (or 1.4 kWh) of electrical energy.

-- Lift-Away.
-Press a button to lift the canister away and easily clean hard-to-reach areas.
+- Lift Away Press a button to lift the canister away and easily clean hard to reach areas

 – Weight in kilograms (kg) or pounds (lb).
 One pound equals to 0.453 kg.
 Lighter vacuum cleaners are easy to maneuver with and often, due to their smaller sizes, can reach tight spaces.
 On the other hand, they often lack power and filtering capabilities of the larger, but heavier models.

 – Noise in decibels (dB) determine noise of vacuum cleaner.
 Especially silent vacuum cleaners can be used in the room while kids are sleeping, while noisier models will wake up half the city 🙂 Stay away from anything noisier than 80dB (75dB).

 Note: Library or computer noise is around 40dB.

-– Power cord length – longer power cord means more freedom when vacuuming and changing outlets less.
+– Power cord length – A longer power cord means more freedom when vacuuming and changing outlets less.
 Most of the models have some sort of automatic winding mechanism, so after vacuuming, power cord is stored in seconds, literally.

 – Hose length (if applicable) – enables certain models to reach tight spaces.
 It is easier to maneuver with vacuum hose with power head than with whole vacuum cleaner.
 On the other hand, due to air friction inside the hose, power loses are somewhat increased.